mathurin186/CKS-Study-Guide/README.md

 [Enable Auditing](https://kubernetes.io/docs/tasks/debug/debug-cluster/audit/)
 * Make sure to make a copy of the Kube API yaml file (ex. /etc/kubernetes/manifests/kube-api.yaml) as you messing with this will likely result in kubectl not working anymore.
 Save your sanity by making a copy, and re-applying when you get too frustrated.

+Updated notes from exam:
+Using Falco to find specicial process name, date, and user ID Using Apparmor to apply profile
+Trivy scan on all pods in a namespaces, delete pods with HIGH/CRITICAL errors

+Use of Secret

+Network Policy to only allow communication between two pods

+network policy to block all ingress

+Kubelet security, hardening the kubelet.